 Biography

-Before joining Beveridge & Diamond, Lila served as a Legal Advisor in the Office of the General Counsel at the U.S. Department of Energy.
-She played a key role in defending the agency’s natural gas regulatory program from administrative and federal court challenges, advised on clean energy tax credits, and supported enforcement actions.
-She also prepared agency officials for congressional hearings and briefings.
-Prior to that, Lila practiced as a litigation associate for a law firm in New York City.
-Lila clerked for the Honorable Karin J. Immergut of the U.S. District Court for the District of Oregon.
+Before joining Beveridge & Diamond, Lila served as a Legal Advisor to the General Counsel of the U.S. Department of Energy.
+She advised on clean energy tax credits, permitting initiatives, enforcement actions, the defense of the agency’s liquefied natural gas regulatory program, and counseled agency officials on congressional oversight matters.
+Prior to that, Lila practiced as a litigation associate for an international law firm in New York City.
+Additionally, she clerked for the Honorable Karin J. Immergut of the U.S. District Court for the District of Oregon.

-In law school, Lila was the Executive Forum Editor for the Columbia Law Review.
-Before law school, she was a Presidential Management Fellow at the Consumer Financial Protection Bureau, where she contributed to consumer finance regulations and policy development.
+In law school, Lila was James Kent Scholar and a Harlan Fiske Stone Scholar and served as the Executive Forum Editor for the Columbia Law Review.
+She received a B.A. from Cornell University, where she graduated magna cum laude, and an M.Phil from the University of Oxford.
+Prior to law school, she was a Presidential Management Fellow at the Consumer Financial Protection Bureau.

 Education